Storing abandoned goods from a rental property

 When a tenant abandons a motor vehicle (or motor vehicles) or a trailer at a property, the first course of action for any applicant will be to check with the Police to see if the vehicle(s) is/are stolen.

 Vehicles that are currently licensed should also be reported to the Police by the applicant and all reasonable means should be applied to have the vehicles owner remove the vehicle.
+The Department cannot issue an Abandoned Goods Certificate on a vehicle or trailer that is licensed; in this instance you should seek legal advice.

 Western Australian Government - Vehicle Licence Expiry Date Enquiry